mikidoi/gatsby-world/README.md

 ## About this project :star:

-This Blog is about my amazing grandmother.
+This Blog is about my amazing grandmother who passed away at age 96.
 I want to tell a story about her to my daughter and my niece and nephew.

 At the beginning, it is only in Japanese but hopefully other languages will come later!